flipcoder/flipcoder/README.md

 Hi, I'm Grady O'Connell, known as flipcoder online.
+I'm a programmer and musician.

 I write game engines, music/synthesizer software, and various code libraries and utilities.
 Most of my open source work is in C++ and Python.